 Narrows Peninsula Trail, Prince Albert National Park, 3-km loop

 Narrows Peninsula Trail is a rolling trail featuring an ostrich fern bed and expansive views of Waskesiu Lake.

 Nut Point Trail, Lac La Ronge Provincial Park, 30 km

 Nut Point Trail follows a long peninsula through dense forest, rocky outcrops and muskeg typical of the Canadian Shield.
 Camp in the Nut Point Campground or hike out to Nut Point and stay the night.

 Boreal Trail, Meadow Lake Provincial Park, 135 km

 On the Boreal Trail, watch birch and pine leaves turning, see rocky cliffs and wander on the shores of northern Saskatchewan’s massive lakes.
-A variety of start and end places and well-maintained backcountry campsites are available as well as a Boreal Trail Shuttle that can be booked in advance to pick you and your fellow hikers up and drop you off at a prearranged spot on the trail.
+A variety of start and end places and well-maintained backcountry campsites are available.

 Share your favourite hike with us on social media! #ExploreSask